eermis1/Udacity_Write_A_Blog_Post_Project/README.md

         - pip install numpy <br>
         - pip install matplotlib <br>
         - conda install -c plotly plotly-orca==1.3.1 psutil requests #To save plotly graphs as png or jpeg.  <br>

+## Imporant Note

+Plotly Graphs can not be shown propery in the Github because of the staric render of Github.<br>
+Please see the Medium Post or run the notebook locally in order to see the Plotly graps. <br>

 ## Author